Gabinou/tnecs/TUTORIAL.md

 ```
 System index 0 is reserved for NULL.

+Systems are run by phases.
+For each phase, the systems are run first come first served.

 Phases are greater than zero ```uint32_t``` integers.
 Default phase is 0, the NULL phase, which always runs first.
 Other phases run in order of their phase id.

-Inside each phase, each system is run first come first served.
 This order can be changed with ```tnecs_system_order_switch```.

 By default, systems are inclusive, meaning that entities that have additional components to the system's are also run by it.